MagicMods/SimTouch/memoryBank/learnings.md

 **Experience:** Fixing unresponsive UI elements (shadow sliders, statistics displays) controlled by `lil-gui` revealed issues caused by replacing state object instances (`uiGridParams` in `newGridUi`, `this.grid` in `gridGenRenderer`) instead of updating their properties.

 **Learning:** `lil-gui`'s `.listen()` method binds to a specific JavaScript object instance.
 If this instance is replaced entirely (e.g., `this.state = newStateObject`), the binding breaks.
 To maintain reactivity for UI elements using `.listen()`, the properties of the _original_ state object instance must be updated (e.g., using `Object.assign(this.state, newStateObject)` or `this.state.property = value`).
 Replacing the object reference invalidates the listener.

+## Dependency Injection for Event Subscribers (2024-08-03)

+**Experience:** Refactoring `BoundaryRenderer` and `GridGenRenderer` to subscribe to the `gridParamsUpdated` event revealed they needed access to other dependencies (`BoundaryManager`, `DimensionManager`, `canvas`) within their event handlers to perform their updates correctly.

+**Learning:** Event subscribers often require access to collaborators or context beyond the event payload itself.
+Use dependency injection (e.g., passing dependencies via the constructor and storing references) to ensure subscribers have the necessary resources available when their event handlers are triggered.

+## Instantiation Order & Dependencies (2024-08-03)

+**Experience:** Injecting `BoundaryManager` into `BoundaryRenderer` forced a reordering of the component instantiation sequence in `Main.js`, as `BoundaryManager` had to be created before `BoundaryRenderer`.

+**Learning:** Implementing dependency injection necessitates careful consideration of the application's initialization order.
+Ensure dependencies are created and available _before_ the components that require them are instantiated.

+## Event Payload Design (Balancing Act) (2024-08-03)

+**Experience:** The `gridParamsUpdated` event payload was initially designed to contain only `gridParams`.
+It was later modified to include `dimensions` because multiple subscribers (`BoundaryManager`, `GridGenRenderer`) required this data, and having the emitter (`Main`) provide it was simpler than having each subscriber fetch it independently.

+**Learning:** Carefully design event payloads.
+Include data commonly needed by subscribers to simplify their logic.
+However, avoid excessively large payloads.
+Find a balance between subscriber convenience and emitter responsibility.
+Providing frequently needed, closely related state (like `dimensions` alongside `gridParams`) in the payload can be beneficial.

+## UI Binding Property Existence (`lil-gui` Addendum) (2024-08-03)

+**Experience:** A `lil-gui` error occurred when trying to `.add()` a listener for `cellCount`, which was calculated _after_ the UI was initialized.
+Pre-initializing the property with a default value in the state object resolved the issue.

+**Learning:** Reinforces the previous `lil-gui` learning: Ensure properties exist on the target object _before_ attempting to bind UI controls to them, even if using `.listen()`.
+Initializing with `null` or a sensible default prevents errors during UI setup.